Hypercubers/hypercubing.xyz/docs/wiki/rkt.md

 !!! warning "Learn [Notation](notation.md) first"

-??? question "Where does the name RKT come from?"
-    In the old notation, the I/O cells were called T/K (Top and Kata).
-Typically different move sets are notated like ```<RK,T>```, but the term was shortened to RKT.
-Using I/O notation, it should be called ROI, but the old name stuck.

 RKT is a technique to treat a single side of an n^d^ puzzle like an n^d-1^ puzzle.
-On 3^4^, this is done by using RO moves to do an R move to the I cell.
-Then you can rotate the I cell in any direction you want to do moves on it.
+On an n^4^, this is done by using RO moves to do an R move on the I cell.
+Then you can rotate the I cell in any direction you want to get other sides to the RI plane, and then repeat.
 It was probably invented independently several times, but popularized by Raymond Zhao in his article [here](https://rayzz.me/articles/hypercubing/rkt.html).

 Let's start by translating the Sune OCLL algorithm ```R U R' U R U2 R'``` into RKT.